altany/MEAN-ToDoApp/README.md

-# ToDoApp-AngularJS
-Creating a ToDo List App in AngularJS

-My first contact with AngularJS
+# A simple restful To-do List app with AngularJS, Node.js, Express and MongoDB

+To instal and run this app, this blog is very useful: http://cwbuecheler.com/web/tutorials/2013/node-express-mongo/